Colombia travel podcast

 Go to Colombia!

 We loved our time in Colombia.
-The food, the people, the experiences, all worked together to create an unforgettable experience.
+The food, the people, and the experiences, all worked together to create an unforgettable experience.
 Yes, safety is a concern, and extra precautions wouldn’t go amiss, but we had a great, time and we’re sure you will too.